pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_misc.md

 ```

 Parameters:
-- http_sync (Boolean, default false): If false, executes asynchronously and returns a future; call `value` on the future to get the `Envelope`.
-If true, returns an array of envelopes (even if there's only one envelope).
-For sync methods `Envelope` object will be returned.
+- http_sync (Boolean): Default false.
+If false, executes asynchronously and returns a future; call value to obtain the result.
+If true, returns an array of envelopes (even if only one).
+For sync methods, an Envelope object will be returned.
-- callback (Lambda): Accepts one parameter (`Callback`) and is called for each `envelope`.
-For async methods a future is returned; call `value` to retrieve the `Envelope` (thread will block until returned).
+- callback (Lambda): Accepts one parameter (Callback) invoked for each envelope.
+For async methods, a future is returned; call value to retrieve the Envelope (thread blocks until value is returned).

 ### Sample code[​](#sample-code)